 Our Collection The Museum has buildings, objects, documents and memorabilia of local and national significance.

-Membership Membership of the Society is available at $20 for individuals and $25 for families, and is payable at the AGM in August each year.
+Membership Membership of the Society is available at $20 for individuals and $25 for families, and is payable 12 months after your most recent membership payment.
+We will send a reminder by email, if you have an account.
 A subscription to the newsletter only is available for $15.
 There are four newsletters each year.

 New members are welcome to join the Society and get involved in one of our many ongoing projects.
 Just come in and see us to obtain a membership form, or contact us by mail or email.